openpnp/openpnp/ReferenceStripFeeder.md

 # Troubleshooting

-* "Unable to locate reference hole.
-End of strip?": This error usually happens when the strip feeder vision system cannot find the next tape hole.
+## "Unable to locate reference hole.
+End of strip?"

+This error usually occurs when the strip feeder vision system cannot find the next tape hole.
 The most common causes of this problem are incorrect units per pixel settings on the camera and poor lighting.

 See https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration%3A-General-Camera-Setup#set-units-per-pixel to set and verify the units per pixel settings and make sure your camera is getting enough light.
 There should be strong contrast between the tape itself and the holes.